UniMath/agda-unimath/src/foundation-core/identity-types.lagda.md

 involve computations that are more deeply nested in the terms.
 Furthermore, proofs by equational reasoning tend to require a lot of reassociation.

-Some tools that allow us to perform faster comutations are the transpositions defined above, the transpositions and splicing operations defined in [commuting squares of identifications](foundation.commuting-squares-of-identifications.md) and
+Some tools that allow us to perform faster computations are the transpositions defined above, the transpositions and splicing operations defined in [commuting squares of identifications](foundation.commuting-squares-of-identifications.md) and